 The teaching studio

 In private teaching studios that cater for children and teenagers of different ages, it would make sense for teachers to have at least one reduced size keyboard.
 Many teachers already have more than one piano available in their studios, so why not different sized keys?
-Teachers could publicize the sizes/types of pianos they have as a selling point, allowing parents to take this information into account when deciding on a teacher for their child.
+Teachers could publicise the sizes/types of pianos they have as a selling point, allowing parents to take this information into account when deciding on a teacher for their child.
 Two or more keyboards will mean that a teacher doesn’t need to restrict progress while waiting for a student’s hands to grow.
-Imagine a situation where instead of a student taking five years of study and hard practice to reach a particular level on a ‘large’ keyboard, they can reach the same level in half the time on a smaller keyboard.
+Imagine a situation where instead of a student taking five years of study and hard practice to reach a particular level on a ‘large’ keyboard, they can reach the same level in half the time with the right sized keyboard.

 Schools and universities

 If a university or school has six, sixteen or sixty pianos for students, it does not seem unreasonable for some of these to have narrower keys.
 A university or school offering different sized keyboards should have a significant marketing advantage over those that don’t.
 The cost of acquiring these keyboards could be outweighed by the revenue from increased student take-up.